johnachor/slipstream/README.md

 ## My Queue

+This view displays the items in the current user's queue.
+In addition to being able to access the item's detailed view, each individual queue item can be removed from the queue or reviewed.
+In order to submit a review, the user must choose a star rating.
+However, entering review text is optional.

 ## My Reviews

+This view displays the current user's previously written reviews and provides the option to delete individual reviews.

 ## Search

+This view allows the user to search the JustWatch database using a provided search string.
+If desired, the user can also choose to show only search results which can be streamed for a flat rate on one of the services to which the user has indicated an existing subscription in user options.
+Search results can be added to the current user's queue.

 ## Item Detail

 Generally not directly accessible, this view is used whenever the `See Details` button is clicked on a media item in any of the other views.

+This view contains three sections.

+- The first displays the media's title, rating, release year, length (minutes for movies, number of seasons if TV show), poster, and short description.
+- The second displays any flatrate streaming options as well as any known relevant YouTube clips such as trailers.
+- The third column displays reviews of this media written by other users.
+Only reviews with text are included in the list, but the average score at the top includes all user submitted ratings.